quarto-dev/quarto-actions/publish/README.md

 1. Add the GitHub Actions workflow to your project.
 (Use [quarto-publish-example.yml](https://github.com/quarto-dev/quarto-actions/blob/main/examples/quarto-publish-example.yml) as an example).

-2. Add `_publish.yml` to your repository.
-Quarto stores publishing metadata information in `_publish.yml`.
-To create this file, run `quarto publish gh-pages` locally once.
+2. Run `quarto publish gh-pages` locally, once.
+Quarto needs to configure the repository for publishing through GitHub Actions.
+To do this, run `quarto publish gh-pages` locally.

 3. Configure action to use gh-pages: